Tomi Reichental

+Tomáš "Tomi" Reichental, BEM (born 1935) is a Slovak-born Irish Holocaust survivor.

+Biography

-Tomáš Reichental (Tomi) is a Holocaust survivor.
-He was born in Czechoslovakia in 1935 to Jewish farmers and lived with his family on their farm until he was the age of eight.
+Reichental was born in Merašice, Czechoslovakia (today Slovakia) in 1935 to Jewish farmers and lived with his family on their farm until he was the age of eight.
 At this age laws started coming in that prohibited the movement and rights of Jewish people and that is when he and his family went into hiding.
 He, his mother, his brother, and his grandmother were caught and taken to Bergen-Belsen concentration camp in 1944 where they remained until the camp was liberated by the British in 1945.
 More than 30 members of his family were killed during the Holocaust.

 He moved to Ireland in 1959 but did not speak about his experiences for half a century.

-Reichental is known for his talks about his experience of The Holocaust as a child.
+Reichental is known for his talks about his experience of the Holocaust as a child.
 As of 2014 he is one of three Holocaust survivors residing in Ireland.
 He gives talks in secondary schools, colleges and at events across the country.
 His aim is to educate people about what happened during the Holocaust so that we can remember the people who died in it and so it never happens again: "After all the horror, I am doing my best to keep the memory of those lost ones alive.
 We—you, me, your children, my children—must never forget."

-In 2007 Reichental was approached by Gerry Gregg, Seamus Deasy, and Oliver Donohoe about making a film about him and his experiences in Bergen-Belsen.
-He agreed and in late 2007 they traveled to Germany to film Reichental talking about his experiences in the concentration camp, while standing where it once stood.
+In 2007, Reichental was approached by Gerry Gregg, Seamus Deasy, and Oliver Donohoe about making a film about him and his experiences in Bergen-Belsen.
+He agreed, and in late 2007, they traveled to Germany to film Reichental talking about his experiences in the concentration camp, while standing where it once stood.